-Only Fontbonne University employees (or in certain cases, individuals receiving compensation for their services from the University or serving in a contractual or volunteer capacity) and currently enrolled Fontbonne students are permitted to qualify as Authorized Drivers.
+Only Fontbonne University employees (or in certain cases, individuals receiving compensation for their services from the University) and currently enrolled Fontbonne students are permitted to qualify as Authorized Drivers.
 A Driving Record Release Form requesting driver authorization must be turned in to the Public Safety Department seven (7) days prior to the trip.
 A copy of such form is provided in Appendix 2.9.1.2.1.